 With this cucumber mint soda, first you make a simple syrup with water, sugar, and vinegar.
 Then you infuse the vinegar simple syrup with fresh mint leaves.
 To make the soda, you pour the syrup over ice and chopped cucumber and add seltzer water.
 Easy!

-If you are not familiar with shrubs, the whole vinegar concept can seem a bit weird, but believe me, it works!
+If you are not familiar with shrubs, the whole vinegar concept can seem a bit unusual.
+But believe me, it works!

 Many thanks to Payam Fardanesh of Silk Road Soda for introducing me to the whole concept of vinegar-based sodas, and in particular this cucumber mint combo.
 It's my favorite flavor of all of his sodas, and is a classic Persian drink.